 The crown jewel of the Treasure Valley in SW Idaho, Boise is the largest housing market and typically leads the way in local real estate trends.

 Boise had 464 existing home sales in Oct (Med $235,000 Avg $269,147 Range $40,000 - 1,200,000 Average days on market 25)

 It seems our hidden gem has been discovered.
 As you can see, inventory cannot get any tighter in Boise.
 Almost as many pending homes as for sale.
 This is why you should be convinced home prices are headed higher in Boise.

 This charts shows the count on the first day of each month for the last 10 years.
 The supply demand balance grows ever tighter and Boise home prices should continue to rise faster than normal.
 So will rents for investors.
 Money is still cheap.
 Think about it.
 Ask me for properties that will appreciate over time and deliver tax shelter and equity build-up and maybe some cash.

 The lines are still crossed here.
-Just a few more homes for sale in Meridian this month, and even more under contract again.
+Just a few more homes for sale in Meridian this month, and a few less pending.

 As a result, Meridian's housing supply continues to scrape along the bottom with less than a month;s supply now (0.96).
 The market will be strong again into 2018 with home prices rising quickly in Meridian.

 Just northwest of Boise between the Boise River and the foothills, Eagle is the higher-priced community in the Treasure Valley.

 The number of buyers in the higher price ranges is naturally lower, so the lines in my chart have not crossed for Eagle, but they are closer together than ever.

 Pending homes are way up in Star this year as new construction is strong here!
 The number of homes on the market in Star is certainly on the low end of the scale for the last decade.